Mental Health Toolkit

 In partnership with the Atlanta University Center Consortium (AUCC), Let's Talk College Edition is a meaningful panel conversation with mental health and youth advocates to help normalize emotional well-being.

-Faith Community Event
+Faith Community Events

 Sometimes Parents Just Don’t Understand!

-Latino Community Event
+Latino Community Events

 Hablar es Amar (To Speak is to Love) Univision Segment